serval-uni-lu/upNNF/capkc/README.md

 > [!Note]
 > Building networkit can use a significant amount of memory.
 Reducing the number of processes
-> by modifying the line `make -j4` and can drastically reduce memroy usage.
+> by modifying the line `make -j4` can drastically reduce memroy usage.

 In this example, we install the `d4` executable at `$HOME/.local/bin/d4`.
 To modify this, the path needs to be given to the `gen` exectuable in the `capkc` folder when generating the `build.ninja` file and the `d4` executable needs to be moved to the appropriate path.